Olodai/sticky_notes_extension/README.md

 ## Key Features

 ### 💚 Beautiful, Modern Design
-- Mint green color scheme inspired by modern design principles
+- Mint green color scheme inspired by Obsidian and modern design principles
 - Sleek, minimal interface with forest green accents
 - Smooth animations and polished interactions
 - Responsive and works on any website